-(UPDATED 8/8/18) Description and review of dinner at Canon East Sacramento, a popular Sacramento restaurant located on 34th Street.
+(Last UPDATED 7/19/2023) Description and review of Canon East Sacramento, a popular restaurant located on 34th Street.
+NEW: See “UPDATES” below.

-A friend had made a reservation at Canon East Sacramento for eight of us at 6:00 p.m. on a Saturday, so we had plenty of time to enjoy dinner before our show started at the nearby B Street Theatre at the Sophia.
-This was the first time for all but one of us – and we were all looking forward to the dining experience.
+A friend had made a reservation at Canon East Sacramento for eight of us at 6:00 p.m. on a Saturday.
+As a result, we had plenty of time to enjoy dinner before our show started at the nearby B Street Theatre at the Sophia.
+This was the first time for all but one of us to dine at Canon, and we were all looking forward to the experience.

-Canon East Sacramento has a small parking lot, but valet parking is also available.
+Canon East Sacramento, co-owned by restaurateur Clay Nutting and executive chef Brad Cecchi, opened in October 2017.
+The upscale restaurant has a small parking lot, but valet parking is also available.
 As it was early evening I easily found a nearby parking spot on the street.
+The restaurant is surrounded by industrial businesses and in a neighborhood that I had not visited previously.

 I was the first to arrive, so I seated myself at the bar and ordered a glass of Chenin Blanc (St. Rey, Sutter Ranch Vineyard) ($10).
 I took the opportunity to look around as I waited for everyone else to arrive.
-The interior of Canon East Sacramento was smaller than I thought it would be, but very attractive.
+The interior of Canon East Sacramento was smaller than I thought it would be, but it is very attractive.
+It features a high pine-paneled ceiling and clean lines.
 The covered outdoor patio, on the other hand, is quite large.
 The patio is equipped with misters to keep patrons comfortable during hot Sacramento days.

 It was not long before the majority of our party had arrived and we were seated, as requested, on the patio.

-Canon is known for its imaginative cocktails and members of our group enjoyed a variety of drinks ordered from the Summer Cocktail list including the Pistachio/Peach (Pistachio-Infused Rye, Peach, Celery Bitters) ($13) and the Strawberry (Tequila, Strawberry/Black Pepper Shrub, Lime, Balsamic) ($11).
+Canon is known for its imaginative cocktails.
+As a result, members of our group ordered and enjoyed a variety of drinks ordered from the Summer Cocktail list including the Pistachio/Peach (Pistachio-Infused Rye, Peach, Celery Bitters) ($13) and the Strawberry (Tequila, Strawberry/Black Pepper Shrub, Lime, Balsamic) ($11).

-The Canon East Sacramento menu is designed to be shared, and for a party our size the waiter suggested that we order a “double” order of each dish we chose.
-After looking over the menu, and keeping in mind that two in our party are vegan, we decided on seven dishes:
+First of all, the Canon East Sacramento menu is designed to be shared and for a party our size the waiter suggested that we order a “double” order of each dish.
+Therefore, after looking over the menu and keeping in mind that two in our party are vegan, we decided on seven dishes:

 - Bread Plate (served with cultured butter and whipped lardo) ($8)